CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ### Find all occurrences that start with and end with a Text To Find in Text (Null contains)

 This example will find all occurrences of text that start with `"The"`, contains `null` and ends with `"jumps"` from `"The quick brown fox jumps over the lazy dog.
 The dog woke up and tried to bite the fox.
 The fox jumps to get away."`.
+To clarify, this [Text To Find][TextToFind Property] input is searching for matches of `"Thejumps"` exactly in [Text][Text Property].

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.